joriskes/quiz/README.md

 - `quiz-page (tussenpaginas)` A questionless content page somewhere in the quiz
 - `game` A quiz in progress
 - `game-player` A single player inside of a game

+## Developer notes
+`/data/data.db` is the location of the database for strapi.
+It is intentionally part of the github project

 ## Acknowledgments